makramkd/rails-notes/Rails Notes.md

 ...
 ```

+## Migrations
+The result of the `rails g model ...` command is a new ruby file that is
+called a *migration*.
+A migration provides a way to alter the structure of
+the database incrementally so that the data model can adapt to changing
+requirements.

+In order to apply the migrations to the database you need to run `bundle exec rake db:migrate`.

 ## Setting Up Heroku
 Heroku uses PostgreSQL as a database rather than
 SQLite or something else so you have to add the following code to the